tommck/azure-functions-openapi-blogs/Article 3.md

 | Order Shipping Status | Gets the current shipping status of an order     |       ✔       |     ✔     |

 We have 2 Clients (Shopping Dept and Warehouse) that each need acccess to 2 functions.

-⚠ Since 1 of those functions is shared between the clients, and you can't use more than one of the `ApiExplorerSettings` attributes per function, we will need 3 groupings for this, "Warehouse", "Shopping" and "Shared"
+We need to separate these things into 2 groups.

 ## Put Functions In Groups

 Swashbuckle supports putting things in Groups by using the `ApiExplorerSettings` attribute from the `Microsoft.AspNetCore.Mvc` namespace.
-This attribute can be applied more than one time as well, so we can add these fo all the functions like this:
+This attribute can be applied more than one time as well, so we can add these for all the functions like this:

+⚠ Since 1 of those functions is shared between the clients, and you can't use more than one `ApiExplorerSettings` attributes per function, we will actually need 3 groupings for this, "Warehouse", "Shopping" and "Shared".

 ```csharp
 [ApiExplorerSettings(GroupName = "Warehouse")]